Note

 | modelQueryPlanning | For knowledge bases that use an LLM for query planning, this section reports on the token counts used for input, and the token count for the subqueries. |

-| source-specific activity | For each knowledge source included in the query, report on elapsed time and which arguments were used in the query, including the semantic ranker.
+| source-specific activity | For each knowledge source included in the query, this section reports on elapsed time and which arguments were used in the query, including semantic ranker.
 Knowledge source types include searchIndex, azureBlob, and other supported knowledge sources. |

-| modelAnswerSynthesis | For knowledge bases that specify answer formulation, this section reports on the token count for formulating the answer, and the token count of the answer output. |
+| modelAnswerSynthesis | For knowledge bases that use answer synthesis, this section reports on the token count for formulating the answer, and the token count of the answer output. |

-Here's an example of an activity array.
+Here's an example of the activity array:

 "activity": [